fizalihsan/fizalihsan.github.io/source/technology/datastructures.md

 ### Binary Tree

+> **Definition**: A binary search tree (BST) is a binary tree where each node has a `Comparable` key (and an associated value) and satisfies the restriction that the key in any node is larger than the keys in all nodes in that node’s left subtree and smaller than the keys in all nodes in that node’s right subtree

 * [Binary Tree Problems](/technology/BinaryTrees.pdf)
 * [Tree-List Recursion Problems](/technology/TreeListRecursion.pdf)
 * **Full Binary Tree** - Each node in a *full binary tree* is either (1) an internal node with exactly two non-empty children or (2) a leaf